dotnet/arcade/Documentation/Projects/Signing/SigningPlan.md

 Stage 2:

-- Move MSI signing to core-sdk
+- Enable MSI signing via signing promotion

 While, currently, there are less blockers to moving package signing to core-sdk than moving MSI signing, this entire plan is dependent on the ability to repackage / sign MSI's in core-sdk, so moving packages first may result in throw away work.

 Stage 3:

-- Move package signing out of dependency flow repositories and into core-sdk
+- Enable package signing via signing promotion

 - Disable publish to signed feeds

-- Disable signing validation from dependency flow repositories if it is no longer needed
+- Disable signing validation from repository if it is no longer needed

 Stage 4:

-- Move RPM / deb / etc signing into core-sdk
+- Move RPM / deb / etc signing into signing promotion

-- Disable signing validation from dependency flow repositories
+- Disable signing validation from repository if it is no longer needed

 ## Notes